Higher-order compatible finite element schemes for the nonlinear rotating shallow water equations on the sphere: Numerical Results

 The details of this test case are specified in \citet{galewsky2004initial}.
 The initial condition consists of a strong midlatitude jet, with an added perturbation, which is barotropically unstable and evolves to produce vortices and small scale structure.
 It has become a particularly useful test for models on grids that are not aligned with latitude/longitude because these grids can induce early development of the instability and even lead to the final solution (at day 6) having the incorrect wavenumber.
 Again, there is no analytic solution so results are compared to those in the literature (see for example \citet{thuburn2013mimetic} and \citet{weller2013non}).
 An important feature to reproduce is the relatively straight path of the jet across approximately quarter of the globe - this is not seen in models where grid imprinting has resulted in the generation of instability along the length of the jet \citep{weller2013non}.

-Figure \ref{fig:Galewsky_vorticity} shows the vorticity field, computed on the highest resolution grid (see table \ref{table:grid params}) with timestep of $120\text{s}$, between $10^\circ$ and $80^\circ$ latitude after 6 days.
+Figure \ref{fig:Galewsky_vorticity} shows the vorticity field, computed on the highest resolution grid (see table \ref{table:grid params}) with timestep of $120\text{s}$, in the Northern hemisphere after 6 days.
 The maximum Courant number reached during this simulation is $0.28$.
 We note that the jet has the correct wavenumber and the expected quiescent section.
 Lower resolution simulations, as others have found \citep{thuburn2013mimetic}, did not have these requisite features.
+The conservation properties of the algorithm are demonstrated in table \ref{table:PV conservation} which gives values of the normalised integral of the potential vorticity over the sphere,

+where $q_0$ and $D_0$ are the initial values of the potential vorticity and depth respectively, and $\|\cdot\|_{L^2}$ indicates the (un-normalised) $L^2$ norm.
+This is conserved (and zero) by construction (see equation \ref{eq: int qD} and the following discussion).

-\subsection{Summary and Outlook}
+\section{Summary and Outlook}

 We have built upon the work of \citet{cotter2012mixed} and \citet{mcrae2014energy} to produce a semi-implicit compatible finite element model for the nonlinear rotating shallow water equations on the sphere.
 The important features are that we introduce higher-order upwind advection schemes that maintain PV conservation, and consistency of PV advection with the mass conservation law.
 By applying the model to standard test cases we have demonstrated that this model has the expected second order convergence rate and can produce the required features of both large scale balanced flows and unstable turbulent flows.
 The developments of this paper inform our ongoing development of a three dimensional dynamical core on the sphere.